(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (87) While pesticides (including herbicides and fungicides) can have economic, social, public health and environmental benefits there are significant risks associated with pesticide use.
 Many pesticides, due to their levels of toxicity, flammability or combustibility are classified as dangerous goods and/or hazardous chemicals.

-(89) This procedure has been developed with reference to the following Statutes and Regulations (and associated amendments) and UWS Policies, Procedures and Guidelines:
+(89) This procedure has been developed with reference to the following Statutes and Regulations (and associated amendments) and University Policies, Procedures and Guidelines:

-(90) The principles embodied in this document are generic and are to be applied to the management of pesticides, herbicides and fungicides by UWS staff and external contractors at all UWS sites.
+(90) The principles embodied in this document are generic and are to be applied to the management of pesticides, herbicides and fungicides by University staff and external contractors at all University sites.
 This procedure addresses the management of all types of liquid and solid pesticides and herbicides.

 (91) While this procedure is primarily concerned with minimising the negative environmental impacts that the use of pesticides entails, it has also been written to ensure consistency with Work Health and Safety Regulations where relevant.